Ebro Delta

 Where to stay

-Choose a base on either the right (south) or left (north) bank of the river. **Deltebre** on the left bank is the largest delta town and the most practical for first-time visitors; the Hotel Delta Hotel and the Casa de Pagès Lo Mas de Capçanes are the central addresses (verify currency). **Sant Carles de la Ràpita** at the southern edge of the delta carries the seafood-restaurant trade and several mid-range hotels. **Riumar** (the village at the river mouth on the left bank) is the smallest and most atmospheric for a beach-and-marsh base — limited accommodation, book ahead.
+Pick a bank of the river first. **Deltebre** on the left bank is the largest delta town and the easiest first-time base; the Hotel Delta Hotel and the Casa de Pagès Lo Mas de Capçanes are the central addresses (verify currency). **Sant Carles de la Ràpita**, at the delta's southern edge, carries the seafood-restaurant trade and several mid-range hotels. **Riumar**, the village at the river mouth on the left bank, is the smallest and most atmospheric choice for a beach-and-marsh stay; accommodation is limited, so reserve well in advance.
 Several agriturisme on working rice farms (Casa Nova, Lo Catxap) offer the proper delta-economy stay.
-For a more comfortable hotel base outside the delta itself, Tortosa (10 km west, historic county town with a Moorish castle) is the practical choice.
-Avoid hotels in Amposta unless you are using it only as a transit base; it sits inland from the delta proper.
+If you want a fuller hotel base outside the delta itself, Tortosa works well: 10 km west, a historic county town with a Moorish castle.
+Amposta sits inland from the delta proper, so use it only as a transit base.

 What to eat

-The Ebro Delta is one of Spain's most distinctive regional food systems.
-The defining plate is **arròs negre** (paella-rice cooked black with squid ink), made with local cuttlefish or squid and the delta's PDO bahía or bomba rice.
-Eels (anguila), oysters from the Alfacs Bay south of the delta, and the delta's prized **galera** (mantis shrimp) are the seafood layer. **Coca de recapte** is the regional flatbread with roasted vegetables.
+This is one of Spain's most distinctive regional food systems, and the defining plate is **arròs negre**: paella-rice cooked black with squid ink, made with local cuttlefish or squid and the delta's PDO bahía or bomba rice.
+Eels (anguila) and oysters from the Alfacs Bay south of the delta form the seafood layer, along with the delta's prized **galera**, the mantis shrimp. **Coca de recapte** is the regional flatbread with roasted vegetables.
 Family-run restaurant addresses: Lo Mas de Carles in Deltebre for delta paella; Restaurant Casa Lola in Sant Carles de la Ràpita for the shellfish; Restaurant L'Algadir in Riumar (verify currency).
-The Sant Carles de la Ràpita fish market at dawn is the regional producer-direct experience; the Saturday Amposta market sells the inland produce.
-The Cooperativa Arrossaires del Delta is the producer cooperative and the canonical place to buy rice direct.
+Go to the Sant Carles de la Ràpita fish market at dawn for the producer-direct experience, and to the Saturday Amposta market for the inland produce.
+The Cooperativa Arrossaires del Delta is the producer cooperative, and the canonical place to buy rice direct.

 What to do

-Visit the Casa de Fusta visitor centre at the Encanyissada lagoon (one of the delta's two largest lagoons; the EDEN-recognised interpretive infrastructure starts here).
-Walk or cycle the salt-pan boardwalks at Trinitat Salines (working salt-harvest operation with PDO sal del delta) and at the Punta de la Banya peninsula (the Audouin's gull colony — visitor access regulated to protect nesting; binoculars from the marked observation points only).
-The bicycle network across the delta is extensive and well-marked; daily bike hire at Deltebre is around €10-15.
+Start at the Casa de Fusta visitor centre on the Encanyissada lagoon, one of the delta's two largest; the EDEN-recognised interpretive infrastructure begins here.
+Walk or cycle the salt-pan boardwalks at Trinitat Salines, where salt is still harvested under the PDO sal del delta, and at the Punta de la Banya peninsula, home of the Audouin's gull colony (visitor access is regulated to protect nesting; binoculars from the marked observation points only).
+The bicycle network across the delta is extensive and well marked, and daily bike hire at Deltebre runs around €10-15.
 Boat trips from Deltebre go down the Ebro to the river mouth; smaller traditional flat-bottomed perxa boats can be hired at Riumar.
-The Migration Museum (Museu de l'Ebre) at Tortosa is the cultural-history complement.
-In rice harvest (September), several farms offer paddy visits and rice-tasting — book ahead via the Deltebre tourist office.
+The Migration Museum (Museu de l'Ebre) at Tortosa adds the cultural-history layer.
+In the September rice harvest, several farms open the paddies for visits and rice-tasting; reserve through the Deltebre tourist office.

 Respect

-The Ebro Delta is a working agricultural landscape in active climate-change crisis — rising sea level is measurably eroding the coast, and saltwater intrusion is threatening the freshwater aquifer that supplies the paddies.
-The local farming community is acutely conscious of this and has been organising for state and EU action since the 2020 Storm Gloria washed away large sections of the El Trabucador beach.
-Visitors should follow the wildlife signage strictly: the Audouin's gull colony at Punta de la Banya is closed to public access during nesting (May-July); the lesser-flamingo flocks at Alfacs Bay are sensitive to disturbance.
-Stay on marked cycle paths and boardwalks; do not enter rice fields, salt pans or marsh areas off-trail.
-The delta's beaches are wide and protected only by low dunes — do not walk on the dune crests.
-Greet locals in Catalan (bon dia) where you can — the delta is firmly Catalan-speaking and the response is warmer than the Spanish equivalent.
+The farming community here lives with climate change as a daily fact, not a forecast.
+Rising sea level is measurably eroding the coast, saltwater intrusion is threatening the freshwater aquifer that supplies the paddies, and locals have been organising for state and EU action since the 2020 Storm Gloria washed away large sections of the El Trabucador beach.
+This is a working agricultural landscape in active crisis.
+Follow the wildlife signage strictly.
+The Audouin's gull colony at Punta de la Banya is closed to public access during nesting (May-July), and the lesser-flamingo flocks at Alfacs Bay are sensitive to disturbance.
+Stay on marked cycle paths and boardwalks; keep out of the rice fields and salt pans, and off the marsh.
+The delta's beaches are wide and protected only by low dunes, so never walk on the dune crests.
+And greet people in Catalan (bon dia) where you can.
+The delta is firmly Catalan-speaking, and the response is warmer than the Spanish equivalent.

 Practical notes